mdp-toolkit/mdp-docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-**Welcome to the Modular Toolkit for Data Processing documentation!**

 .. toctree::
    :hidden: